The New York City multifamily sector is poised for growth in 2025.

 Interest rates remain elevated as the Federal Reserve seeks more signs of progress on bringing inflation back to its 2% target.

-While rate cuts could arrive in the second half of 2024, a reduction dramatic enough to meaningfully affect the market appears unlikely this year, Richartz said.
+While additional rate cuts are expected in 2025, a reduction dramatic enough to meaningfully affect the market appears unlikely this year, Richartz said.

 “However, we are in an environment where any reduction would be welcomed by investors,” she said.